-Forget the pyramids, the Caribbean has a wonder of the world of its very own, with the Pekelmeer Salt Flats serving as just one of four places on the entire planet that Flamingos breed.
-Whilst tourists are unable to enter the sanctuary itself, a pair of binoculars from the nearby pink beach will serve you well, located on the southern side of the lesser visited Bonaire island.
+Forget the pyramids, the Caribbean has a wonder of the world of its very own, with the Pekelmeer Salt Flats serving as just one of four places on the entire planet that flamingos breed.
+Whilst tourists are unable to enter the sanctuary itself, a pair of binoculars from the nearby pink beach will serve you well, located on the southern side of the lesser visited Bonaire Island.
 Despite the name, the salt flats are far from, well, flat.
 Towering pyramids form a spectacular horizon, met by azure blue skies and pink waters.
-The water gets its pinkish tint from the sheer number of rosy rine shrimp that live there alongside a myriad of wildlife ranging from herons to osprey.
+The water gets its pinkish tint from the sheer number of rosy brine shrimp that live there alongside a myriad of wildlife, ranging from herons to osprey.
 It’s theatrical.
 It’s stunning.
 It’s nature in the Caribbean at its best.

 Image source: Flickr